400+ Bilingual French Boy names & girl names that sound good in English & French

 There are many beautiful traditional French girl names that work well in both English and French.
 Here are some examples:

-Bilingual French Girls name English version
+Bilingual French Girl name English version

 Adélaïde Adelaide